 It’s easy to get caught up in the excitement of exploring exotic places.
 You could lose track of time in local markets, tropical bars, last-minute souvenir shopping, or sightseeing.
 Before you know it, it’s almost all-aboard time and you’re unsure if you’ll make it.

 To avoid turning into an Olympic sprinter on the pier, set multiple alarms to keep on schedule.
-And give yourself plenty of time to get to the ship on time—at least 30 minutes before the boarding time, not departure time.
+And give yourself plenty of time to get to the ship on time—at least 30 minutes before the boarding time, not the departure time.

 On one cruise, a 12-year-old girl was alone on board because her mom went ashore and missed the departure time.
 The kid was freaking out.
 However, the port master kindly delivered the delinquent mom to the ship on the pilot boat.